Hydrodynamic instabilities and collective dynamics in activity-balanced pusher-puller mixtures: Introduction

-Several ``dry'' models that neglect hydrodynamic interactions have been used to study non-equilibrium phase transition and pattern formation of mixed species \cite{wittmann_effective_2018, maloney_clustering_2020, stenhammar_activity-induced_2015, kolb_active_2020, takatori_theory_2015}.
-Nevertheless, far less is known about the role of fluid mechanics when different types of micro-swimmers interact collectively.
-Among the minimal ``wet'' studies \cite{pessot18,dora2020}, it has been demonstrated that the collective dynamics of pure pushers can be suppressed by adding pullers, or equivalently, adding contractile stresses, which effectively reduce or ``neutralize'' the net extensile stresses produced by pushers.
-However, these studies only investigate the simplest scenarios where pushers and pullers have the same shape, size, swimming speed, and produce equal and opposite extra stresses locally.
-In the dilute limit where steric interactions (e.g., collisions) are negligible, the net stress of the entire mixture exerted on the fluid solely depends on the relative particle concentration.
+Thus far, our physical understanding of collective dynamics observed in active suspensions has been largely limited to the idealized situation of a single particle species.
+In the dilute limit, it is well understood that pure pusher suspensions exert non-zero mean (or net) extensile stresses, which drive large-scale active flows; on the other hand, net contractile stresses produced by pure puller suspensions suppress the development of active flows \cite{ramaswamy10,saintillan08a}.
+Nevertheless, in real-world ecosystems, multiple species of microorganisms may coexist with competition and coordination due to biological, chemical, and social mechanisms; these mixtures often utilize collective motions to achieve efficient locomotion or spreading \cite{BenJacob16}.
+Several ``dry'' models that neglect hydrodynamic interactions have been used to study non-equilibrium phase transition and pattern formation of multispecies swarms \cite{wittmann_effective_2018, maloney_clustering_2020, stenhammar_activity-induced_2015, kolb_active_2020, takatori_theory_2015}.
+Yet, far less is known about the role of fluid mechanics when different types of micro-swimmers interact collectively.
+Among the minimal studies of ``wet'' systems \cite{pessot18,dora2020}, we learn that the collective dynamics of pure pushers can be suppressed by adding pullers, or equivalently, adding contractile stresses, which effectively reduce or ``neutralize'' the extensile stresses produced by pushers.
+However, these studies only consider the simplest scenario of dilute binary suspensions where pushers and pullers have the same shape, population size, and swimming speed.
+In this scenario, the mean stress of the entire mixture exerted on the ambient fluid depends solely on the relative concentrations of the two species, as members of opposing species produce equal and opposite extra stresses.